superg3m/SFE_V2/README.md

 	- [] MUCH MORE STUFF IN USER SPACE
 	- [] Drop hot code reloading (too much friction and compile times are like 1 second anyway with unity build just not worth it)
 		- On mac run time type info is messed up across dll boundaries
+	- [] Job system (Load assets on another thread return a MeshHandle and then switch out the underlying slot)
+	- [] In theory the Handles can actually hold the commonalities?
+Then the mesh slot can hold the api specific stuff
 	- [] Approaching Zero Driver Overhead in OpenGL (Check if VAO is already bound for example)
 	- [] Bullet-proof allocator stuff (remember when when you used frame allocator in some cases with vector you had, what seemed like, random ass behavior)
+	- [] Profile and code instrumentation in imgui
 	- [] Serialization (this should be like priority number one in next engine, serialize a scene)
 	- [] Read up on animations and implement animation
 	- [] Framebuffer stuff